SophiaL1024/tinyapp/README.md

 ## Getting Started

-- Install all dependencies (using the `npm install` command).
+- Install dependencies using the `npm install` command.
-- Run the development web server using the `node express_server.js` command.
+- start the web server using the `npm start` command.
+- Go to http://localhost:8080/urls in your browser.
+- You can register a new account and sign in automatically.